corda/corda-docs-portal/content/en/docs/corda-enterprise/4.6/operations/deployment/corda-configuration-fields.md

     * `maxQueueSize`
       * The maximum number of commit requests in flight.
 Once the capacity is reached the service will block on further commit requests.
       * *Default:* 100 000
+    * `generateNativeSQL`
+      * Boolean enabling the generation of native SQL for CockroachDB databases with multi-row insert statements.
+Enabling this configuration option results in better notary performance in some implementations.
+      * *Default:* false
     * `database`
       * `validateSchema`
         * Sets whether to validate the database schema before allowing the notary to start.
 Will prevent the notary from starting if validation fails with log messages indicating the reason(s)           for the failure.
 The validation will ensure that the database tables match that of the entities configured in the notary.
 This will not check whether any migrations have been run.